UCL/research-computing-with-cpp/session01/index.md

     * Short running branches
     * Covered on [MPHYG001][MPHYG001]
 * Class: "does exactly what it says on the tin"
-* Class: build once, build properly, so testing is key.
+* Class: "build once, build properly", so testing is key.

 ### C++ tips

 Numbers in brackets refer to Scott Meyers "Effective C++" book.

+These are some of my favourites.

 * Declare data members private (22)
+* Use `const` whenever possible (3)
+* Make interfaces easy to use correctly and hard to use incorrectly (18)
+* Avoid returning "handles" to object internals (28)
 * Initialise objects properly.
 Throw exceptions from constructors.
+Fail early.
 (4)
-* Use `const` whenever possible (3)
-* Make interfaces easy to use correctly and hard to use incorrectly (18)
+* Never throw exceptions from destructors
 * Prefer non-member non-friend functions to member functions (better encapsulation) (23)
-* Avoid returning "handles" to object internals (28)
-* Never throw exceptions from destructors

 ### OO tips